wcarc-on/wcarc-site/minutes/minutes202506.md

 ### Treasurer's Report

 - Glenn announced that the dues payment system is now operational.
 Since June 1st, seven people have paid via the Interac system.
 The 2025 dues are $30, payable as soon as possible.
-He added that few 2024 members have renewed so far.
+He added that a few 2024 members have not renewed yet.
 - Glenn will take arrangements with Ray Burrell to compensate him for current and past expenditures he had incurred when moving our antenna gear to/from the VHF contest site.

 ### Vice President's Report